felixlopz/hubrise-test-task/content/apps/deliveroo/en/pull-catalog.md

 With Deliveroo Bridge, you can pull your Deliveroo menu into a HubRise catalog.

-This can be useful if you want to:
+This feature can be useful if you wish to:

 - Create a backup of your Deliveroo menu.
-- Edit your Deliveroo menu in HubRise Catalog Manager, to inclure ref codes for instance.
+- Edit your menu using the HubRise Catalog Manager, to include ref codes, for example.
 For more information, see [Catalog Manager](/apps/catalog-manager).
-- To populate a HubRise catalog which will be pushed into other apps, including other food delivery platforms such as Uber Eats and Just Eat.
+- Populate a HubRise catalog that will then be pushed to other apps, including food delivery platforms such as Uber Eats and Just Eat.

 ## Populate a HubRise Catalog